PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		-- report sinks
 		-- setCustomEndpoint("custom", true, custom)

+* setVerboseAllowLog() - When logging allow requests, for performance reaons, allow requests returning 0 will not be logged by default.
+In order to log allow requests returning 0, use this function.
+For
+  example:

+		setVerboseAllowLog()

 # GENERAL FUNCTIONS

 The following functions are available anywhere; either as part of the